 Front and rear brakes put stopping power at your command when you need it and allow you to navigate numerous riding surfaces safely.

 Around the Block bikes have wider 2.125-inch wheels and waffle tread tires that give you stability and traction, making it easier to roll your bike on hills and rougher terrain.

 Bikes for Seniors Buying Guide

-You might be wondering how you might go about choosing the best bike for yourself.
+There are many good comfort bikes for seniors these days.
+You might be wondering how you might go about choosing the best comfort bike for yourself.